X

 Day 14 Lavacolla - Santiago de Compostela - Santiago de Campostella

-This morning we see Santiago from the ancient pilgrim overlook above town, and then make our final hike, about 9km (5.6 miles), following El Camino into Santiago itself, where all roads lead to the vast central plaza and extraordinary cathedral containing the remains of St James.
-We walk uphill for the first hour or so to Monte de Gozo then downhill for about 2 hours into Santiago.
+This morning we see Santiago from the ancient pilgrim overlook above town, and then make our final hike, about 12km (7.5 miles), following El Camino into Santiago itself, where all roads lead to the vast central plaza and extraordinary cathedral containing the remains of St James.

 Santiago is one of Spain's most beautiful cities, built of golden granite and declared a national monument in its entirety.
 It's a wonderful place to walk, with its arcades and flagstone streets, and we have the afternoon free to enjoy the town.